Jim-Duke/bumbyextras/docs/_research/abide_with_me.md

-# B-005: Abide With Me
+---
+title: Research into "Abide with Me"
+hymn_id: abide_with_me
+---
-This version of Abide with Me includes 5 of the 8 original verses.
+This version of Abide with Me includes 6 of the 8 original verses.
 Over the years most hymnals only include 3 verses.
 Several include 5, a few 6.
 Hardly any include all 8..

-## Submission

 ### Submitted By